nicbell/EmVeeAye/readme.md

 How do these differ?
 What you want is not always what you get.

 You're feeling a bit sleeply, your intent is to have a cup of coffee.
 You handle your intent by checking to see if there is any coffee, after that your action may be to have a coffee or not have a coffee.
+One of these actions may reduce you to a less sleepy state the other will leave you sleepy as well as disappointed.

 ## 🪜 Setup